- Annual Meeting of the Dutch Crystallographic Society

 AMSTERDAM, the NETHERLANDS

 This year, 2016, we celebrate 100 years of powder diffraction as well as 50 years of Rietveld Refinement.
-Check out the website Debye-Rietveld where you can also register for this event.
+The website of the event, after it took place, is HERE .

 Friday July 1, 2016